 🦞 Best For: Unique lobster roll flavors

-Bite into Maine offers different styles of lobster rolls, including traditional Maine-style, Connecticut (hot butter), curry, wasabi, and even chipotle.
+They offer different styles of lobster rolls, including traditional Maine-style, Connecticut, curry, wasabi, and even chipotle.

 Their food truck near Portland Head Light is the perfect spot for lunch with a view.